mylesyilmaz-debug/T3SlipAutomation/README.md

  gradle cucumber -Dcucumber.filter.tags="..." -Dconfig.filepath="..." -Dconfig.profile="..." -Pthreads=...
  ```
  Where:
- - `-Dcucumber.filter.tags` = The tags of tests that should be ran.
+ - `-Dcucumber.filter.tags` = The tags of tests that should be run.
  - `-Dconfig.filepath` = The filepath pointing to the desired config file.
  - `-Dconfig.profile` = The driver profile from the provided config that should be use during testing.
  - `-Pthreads` = (OPTIONAL) The number of parallel workers that should be used during testing.
 Should be more than 0.